 [ Free cheat sheet: Kubernetes glossary. ]

-Whether you are an Architect of clouds, storage, or applications, images are the way by which you share your ideas and vision.
+Whether you are an architect of clouds, storage, or applications, images are the way by which you share your ideas and vision.
 These architectural diagrams of complex systems reflect multiple views of the complex reality of IT infrastructure.
 All of the tools listed here will give you a great way to start designing images that tell the story of system architecture.

 In my experience, the best experience and price for diagram software comes from Diagrams.net and its open source extensions.
-The Architecture Examples project, built on Diagrams.net, offers a great selection of examples of complex systems users can diagram with relative ease.
+The Portfolio Architecture project, built on Diagrams.net, offers a great selection of examples of complex systems users can diagram with relative ease.